tofugu/wanikani-api-v2-doc/source/includes/getting_started/_json_response.md

 ### Resource Ordering in Collections

-Resources in a collection are ordered by ascending `created_at`.
+Resources in a collection are ordered by ascending `id`.

 ### Timestamps